M-to-N Backdoor Paradigm: A Multi-Trigger and Multi-Target Attack to Deep Learning Models: Experimental Results

-An effective backdoor attack should be robust to the commonly used pre-processing operations, which means that the poisoned images can still activate the backdoors when they are pre-processed.
-We evaluate the robustness of our M-to-N backdoor attack under different pre-processing operations and compare it with prior backdoor attacks.
-These pre-processing operations include the vertical flipping (Flipping), random rotation (Rotation), padding to the original size after shrinking (Shrinking\&Padding), resizing to the original size after random cropping (Cropping\&Resizing), and Gaussian noise blurring.
-Note that the operations exclude those already employed during the backdoor injection phase, such as horizontal flipping and fifteen-degree rotation.
-Fig.~\ref{fig:transformvisual} shows the visual effects of these pre-processing operations, and Table~\ref{tab:robustness} shows the ASRs of different backdoor attacks when their poisoned images are pre-processed using these operations.
-It can be seen that the ASRs of the WaNet~\cite{nguyen2021wanet}, Input-Aware~\cite{nguyen2020input}, and One-to-N~\cite{xue2020one} attacks under some of the operations are very low, which means that the three attacks will fail under these pre-processing settings.
-Our M-to-N attack can achieve the highest average ASRs against these pre-processing operations, indicating its high robustness to resist pre-processing operations.
+We evaluate the robustness of our $M$-to-$N$ backdoor attack under different pre-processing operations and compare it with prior backdoor attacks.
+These pre-processing operations include flipping, random rotation (Rotation), padding to the original size after shrinking (Shrinking\&Padding), resizing to the original size after random cropping (Cropping\&Resizing), and Gaussian noise blurring.